anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/80-secrets.md

     error: secrets "area51" could not be patched: error decoding from json: illegal base64 data at input byte 4

-The reason why this command didn't succeed is because **Secret values are base64 encoded by Kubernetes**.
+The reason why this command didn't succeed is that **Secret values are base64 encoded by Kubernetes**.
 This is not encryption but at least it obfuscated values so that a brief look at them doesn't tell the secret.
-This is not really safe but we'll come back to this later.
-For now, just be aware that Secret values are base64 encoded and therefore **pasting plain text values won't work** (well it may be possible to store the Secret but you'll have trouble during decoding later).
+This is not really safe, but we'll come back to this later.
+For now, just be aware that Secret values are base64 encoded and therefore **pasting plain text values won't work** (well it may be possible to store the Secret, but you'll have trouble during decoding later).

 So how can a string be base64 encoded?
-There are plenty of ways but on linux/unix machines this may do the trick:
+There are plenty of ways but on Unix/Linux machines this may do the trick:

     echo "test" | base64

-The resulting string can be pasted into the Secret during editting.
+The resulting string can be pasted into the Secret during editing.

 As with ConfigMaps changes to Secrets are automatically available in consuming Pods after a few seconds **if the Secret has been mounted as a volume**.